-- 7. The applicant shall ensure that during construction, noise, light, dust, odor and other interference with persons and property off the development site is minimized. - 8.
+- 8. The applicant shall ensure that during construction, noise, light, dust, odor and other interference with persons and property off the development site is minimized. - 9.
 Noise sources associated with project implementation shall be limited to the hours from 7:00 a.m. to 6:00 p.m. weekdays and 9:00 a.m. to 5:00 p.m.
 Saturdays.
 Said activities are prohibited on Sundays, Thanksgiving and Christmas (San Mateo County Ordinance Code Section 4.88.360).
+Caltrans. - 10.
+Plants must be located so they will not obscure pedestrian and bicyclists at conflict points. - 11.
+Any work or traffic control that encroaches into the right-of-way requires an encroachment permit issued by Caltrans.